antosujesh/hodo/README.md

-# hodo90
+# hodo
-This program will duplicate files in targeted folder, which make use to find original file difficult
+This program will duplicate 100 files each in targeted folder, which make user difficult to find original file. it will work on background so user cant able to detact the application.